 Hi-Rez Studios, the developers of Smite and Smite 2, is the next studio holding layoffs during a year full of them.

-The announcement came via a Twitter post by Hi-Rez CEO Stewart Chisam.
-In his lengthy message, he said that the decision to layoff “some team members” comes with a “focus on positioning SMITE 2 for a long and sustainable future.”
+Hi-Rez CEO Stewart Chisam made the announcement via a Twitter post.
+In his lengthy message, he said that the decision to lay off “some team members” comes with a “focus on positioning SMITE 2 for a long and sustainable future.”

 “Today, we’re making some difficult but necessary changes to ensure Hi-Rez’s long-term success, with a specific focus on positioning SMITE 2 for a long and sustainable future,” Chisam said.

 While there was no mention of just how many people would be let go due to the “internal reorganization and reprioritization”, Chisam says that it will “disproportionately” involve people in marketing and publishing positions.
-He added that it will impact people from Evil Mojo, G&A, and Titan Forge divisions of the company.
+He added that it will impact people from Evil Mojo, G&A, and Titan Forge company divisions.

 He also said that the layoffs show a “failure” in his leadership at the company.